AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

          procedure Proc (V : A_T); -- Primitive of A_T
       end P;

-* In order to create a primitive using an access type, the `access` mode should be used
+* In order to create a primitive using an access type, the :ada:`access` mode should be used

    .. code:: Ada